reclaimprotocol/attestor-core/docs/claim-creation.md

 	- The RpcTlsTunnel also stores all the messages sent & received over the tunnel including the symmetric keys used to encrypt/decrypt the messages.
 		- These will be used later to prove to the witness that the data received from the end server is the same as the data sent to it
 	- Note: TLS is secure even when when passing data through the witness & another proxy.
 The user can send sensitive data to the end server without worrying about the witness snooping on it.
 5. Once the TLS handshake is complete, the user can start sending data to the end server.
-We call upon the provider's `createRequest` fn for this -- that returns the data to be sent as well as the redactions to make.
+We call upon the provider's `createRequest` fn for this -- that returns the data to be sent & the redactions to make.
-6. Now, to be able to redact sensitive information from the data sent to the witness, the user must send the data in a specific way.
+6. Now, to actually redact sensitive information from the data sent to the witness, the user must send the data in a specific way.
 We have two methods to handle this:
-	- Using the TLS Key Update method: This is the most efficient method & is the default method.
-More details on its security [here](#tls-key-update-method).
+	- Using the TLS Key Update method: This is the most efficient method & is the default.
+More details on what it is [here](#tls-key-update-method).
 However, it has a few pitfalls:
 		- It only works with TLS 1.3
-		- Some poor implementations of TLS 1.3 might not support this feature
+		- Some poor implementations of TLS 1.3 might not support this feature -- causing the request to fail
 		- It only works to redact data sent from the user to the end server.
 It does not work for data sent from the end server to the user.
 (More on this later)

 		Let's look at how this method works.
 We'll use the example of accessing the Google People API as mentioned in the [problem statement](/docs/problem-statement.md).